ucsc/bugfree-wookie/README.md

 Automatically Generate ITR Tickets!!
 (Service Now)

+###First use!
+Make sure that if you want to use the production ITR system that you have your email or functional account emailed okay'd by Rex Core or Marian Sherrin and let them know that you need a generic template with the table below.
+Once they have approved your inbound email address, ITR will accept your emails with the template for this script.

+Next, you will need to generate a _crendentials.py_ file which needs to contain _mail\_user_='mail username' and _mail\_pass_='mail password'.
+This file is not tracked by github, but you should restrict permissions to reduce leakage.
+If you need more security, feel free to fork the repo and make the necessary modifications.

 ####ITR Ticket Fields: [example](https://github.com/ucsc/bugfree-wookie/blob/master/test_wrapper.py)

 | variable         | required | purpose           | default value              |